derickr/derickrethans-articles/201108252142-debugging-with-xdebug-and-firewalls.rst

 There could however be a firewall in the way that prevents Xdebug connecting directly to your IDE's IP address.
 That can be because the network you are on employs NAT_ in which case you could try (to convince) to get your system administrator to install a DBGp_ proxy_.
-In some cases, he might not be willing to do so, or perhaps, there is simply a black box that doesn't allow either a proxy to be run on it, or port forwarding to be set-up on.
+In some cases, the system administrator might not be willing to do so, or perhaps, there is simply a black box that doesn't allow either a proxy to be run on it, or port forwarding to be set-up on.
 In this case, there is no way Xdebug can connect to your IDE's IP address and port.